Vyral/john-stenberg/_posts/2021-04-14-how-to-get-an-offer-accepted-in-todays-market.md

 Here are three things that you must do when making an offer in today’s real estate market to increase your chances of getting that offer accepted:

 **1\.
 Be educated.** Listen to your agent.
 Do extra research on home values in the neighborhood you’re choosing to buy into.
 Don’t look at the past 60 or 90 days.
-Look at the leading indicators (i.e. pending and closed sales).
+Look at the leading indicators (i.e., pending and closed sales).

 **2\.
 Offer an appraisal gap clause.** If you make an offer of $525,000 on a home that’s listed at $500,000, you need to let the seller know that you’re willing to go up to that price even if the home’s appraisal comes in lower.